heremaps/here-sbt-bom/CONTRIBUTING.md

 #### `Release` workflow

+> You can skip the release workflow, by adding this text to the commit message:

+`[skip release]`

 ##### `Push git tag` step
 The step increments the current version and pushes a new git tag